 --A very simple query SELECT name FROM MyTable # the end

-dwSQL keywords are case-insensitive. dwSQL identifiers are case-sensitive.
+dwSQL keywords are case-insensitive. dwSQL identifiers are also case-insensitive.

-All string operations and comparisons supported by dwSQL are also case-sensitive,
+All string operations and comparisons supported by dwSQL are case-sensitive,

 with the exception of